 “1 in 4 emails from peer-to-peer fundraisers result in donations, compared with 1 in 1,250 emails from a nonprofit…” tweet this

-United Way Regina’s #Get2Grad initiative encouraged folks to set up their own personal fundraising websites to raise money for the cause.
-Each fundraiser’s site features a personal story and social sharing buttons, which are great ways to spread the word about the campaign.
+Pensacola Habitat For Humanity’s Women Build initiative encouraged folks to set up their own personal fundraising websites to raise money for the cause.
+Each fundraiser’s site features a personal appeal and social sharing buttons, which are great ways to spread the word about the campaign.

 Encourage your networks to set up personal fundraising pages and fundraise for your nonprofit.
 You can easily setup a place for them to do this using our online fundraising software.

 Here’s how you can use peer to peer fundraising on CauseVox:

 Tip: Schedule a demo with our team on how you can quickly start a peer to peer fundraising campaign for your virtual fundraising event.

 2. One-Day Email Flash Fundraiser or Social Media Sharing Event

 Email fundraising makes up ⅓ of online donations, and while your nonprofit may have already held an email fundraiser this year, it may behoove you to do a one-day email fundraising blitz.
 A giving day if you will.
 Think Giving Tuesday but without all the clutter of thousands of organizations asking for money.